PalaceDCXVI/PalaceDCXVI.github.io/_posts/2016-09-04-FoodForThought.md

 projectType: Work
 ---

 A mobile educational game that was made for some folks at the University of Ontario Institute of Technology's Health Sciences department.
+Made in Unity.

 I was responsible for many different features, including gameplay, UI elements, saving and loading and various small programatic details.